RikudouSage/LemmyAutomod/README.md

 - `4` - send auth as a header (supports Lemmy >= 0.19)
 - `6` - send auth both as part of body and as a part of header (supports both Lemmy < 0.19 and >= 0.19)

-### Manually run on specific content
+## Jobs that can be manually run

 LemmyAutomod has the ability to run the checks over a specified post, comment, or user.
+It can reanalyze content since a certain point in time, and there are various other jobs that can be run.

+### Analyze a specific comment or post
+To have the automod check your rules against a specific post, run:
+`docker exec -it lemmy_automod_1 bin/console app:trigger App\\Message\\AnalyzePostMessage --arg [post ID]`

+To have the automod check your rules against a specific comment, run:
-docker exec -it lemmy_automod_1 bin/console app:trigger App\\Message\\AnalyzeCommentMessage --arg [comment ID]
+`docker exec -it lemmy_automod_1 bin/console app:trigger App\\Message\\AnalyzeCommentMessage --arg [comment ID]`

+### Reanalyze all posts since a point in time

+You can start a job to reanalyse all posts since a certain time.
+This might be helpful if you added a new rule, and want to run this over posts already checked before the rule was in place.
+To do this, run:
-docker exec -it lemmy_automod_1 bin/console app:trigger App\\Message\\AnalyzepostMessage --arg [post ID]
+`docker exec -it lemmy_automod_1 bin/console app:trigger App\\Message\\ReanalyzePostsMessage --arg [datetime]`

+For example:
-Re-trigger post check since a date/time: docker exec -it lemmy_automod_1 bin/console app:trigger App\\Message\\ReanalyzePostsMessage --arg '2024-02-16T01:00:00+02:00'
+`docker exec -it lemmy_automod_1 bin/console app:trigger App\\Message\\ReanalyzePostsMessage --arg '2024-02-16T01:00:00+02:00'`